 In addition, OFAC administers sanctions against designated entities and individuals found by the U.S. government to be agents of the sanctioned countries, terrorism sponsoring organizations, international narcotics traffickers, weapons proliferators or otherwise engaged in activities that threaten the security of the United States.
 These entities and individuals generally are identified on the List of Specially Designated Nationals (the “SDN List”).
 Virtually all transactions with these entities and individuals are prohibited.

-Please contact the USC Office of Compliance before engaging in any activity involving the sanctioned countries, entities or individuals referenced above.
+Please contact the USC Office of Ethics and Compliance before engaging in any activity involving the sanctioned countries, entities or individuals referenced above.

 What other considerations should USC employees be aware of when transferring or transporting research materials, software or data?